 Meeting was called to order at 1:01 PM by the Chair.
 Attendees introduced themselves verbally and in the chat.

-The Chair called a moment of silence for the recent and continuing tragedies in BIPOC communities and noted the DMH mental health resources available.
+The Chair called a moment of silence for the recent and continuing tragedies in BIPOC communities and noted the Department of Mental Health (DMH) has mental health resources available on their website: Mental Health Resource Guides.

 Approval of Meeting Minutes: Chair Canada asked whether there were any corrections for the May 2022 meeting minutes.

-Add any corrections or delete

-Ms. Canada called for a motion to approve the minutes with no corrections/with the noted correction.
+Hearing none, Ms. Canada called for a motion to approve the minutes.
 Mr. Bellil motioned to approve the May 2022 minutes.
 Ms. Goldberg seconded.
-The May 2022 minutes were approved with the correction/with no corrections.
+The May 2022 minutes were approved with no corrections.

-[the minutes weren’t mentioned]

 OLD BUSINESS

-Proposed SRC budget and vote
+Proposed SRC budget and vote; See, 2022 SRC Budget Request_ Draft 03.03.2022_June Exec Comm draft.xlsx

-The Chair opened the discussion on MRC’s budget recommendations for the SRC, with the options to accept their recommendations and delete the tabled items or submit it to the governor and allow the governor to decide
+The Chair opened the discussion on MRC’s recommendations for the SRC budget, with the options to accept their recommendations and delete the tabled items or submit it to the governor and allow the governor to resolve the discrepancies

-MRC approved ASL interpreters and CART, a Zoom subscription, and an SRC conference space, among others
+MRC approved line items for Administrative Assistant, ASL interpreters and CART, a Zoom subscription, and an SRC conference/space, among others

-MRC is tabling for another year
+Per the explanations provided in the Email from MRC sent with the meeting materials, MRC recommended tabling the following line items for another fiscal year

-National Disability Rights Network because it doesn’t have a specific target for SRC, as well as DEIA training, because a five-year roadmap suggested it was too soon for additional DEI training, as well as a disability membership stipend (for disabled council members who show up to SRC meetings without a job, in addition to reimbursement), since MRC doesn’t currently have the mechanisms to pay for it
+National Disability Rights Network Conference because it doesn’t have a specific sessions target toward the SRC

+DEIA and Leadership Training, because MRC just funded consultants for SRC DEI Five-year Roadmap; MRC suggested it was too soon for additional DEI training

+Disability membership stipend (available for unemployed council members with disabilities who show up to SRC meetings); the stipend would be in addition to reimbursement of expenses, which any Council member can request.

-The Chair also noted that a disability stipend probably isn’t possible under current state statute, which does not allow payment in addition to reimbursement
+The Chair also noted some legal barriers to the payment of a disability stipend under current State statute, which does not allow payment, but does allow reimbursement

+federal regulations say “may be used to compensate or reimburse…” 34 CFR 361.17(k);

+MA statute says “members shall serve without compensation…” Mass.
+Gen. Laws Ch.6, Sect.
+76

+Ms. Tosti’s comment in the chat noted that Federal law trumps State law

+The Chair agreed and noted that the language in the federal regulation is not definite and seems to imply States can choose whether to provide compensation to eligible SRC members

+Also, MRC doesn’t currently have the mechanisms/process for paying out a stipend

+The Chair reminded everyone that MRC did not say no, but recommended tabling these three line items to consider in the next fiscal year budget

-Mr. Mason brought up difficulties in selecting a vendor for DEIA training for the FRC in a previous meeting due to the need to have training in a multilingual setting and asked whether this is part of the same effort
+Mr. Mason brought up difficulties in selecting a vendor for DEIA training for the MRC in a previous NRC DEIA Council meeting due to the need to have training in a multilingual setting and asked whether the DEIA and Leadership Training in the SRC budget is part of the same effort

-The Chair clarified that this is a DEIA separate effort from the FRC
+The Chair clarified that this is a DEIA effort for the SRC separate from the effort from the MRC’s DEIA Council.
+The Chair noted that when the SRC Executive Committee discussed the DEI Five year Roadmap with the MRC Commissioner and leadership, the agency agreed to offer SRC members the opportunity to attend any trainings the MRC DEIA Council sponsored.

 Mr. Bellil asked whether there will be money to pay for in-person meeting costs, if the law requires going back to in-person meetings (refreshments, space costs, etc.)

-The Chair suggested that those costs were already included in the budget but clarified that she would double check
+The Chair suggested that those costs seemed to be included in the budget line “SRC Team meeting for annual priorities” but she would double check and will clarify that on the spreadsheet